 Yes.
 TEA's Vetted Teacher Residency Program List was reviewed and approved by the TEA for the purpose of TEA-issued grants.
-To offer the new teacher residency preparation route that leads to an Enhanced Standard Certificate, EPPs must submit an application and receive SBEC approval.
+To offer the new teacher residency preparation route that leads to an Enhanced Standard certificate, EPPs must submit an application and receive SBEC approval.
+Visit the Teacher Residencies in Texas page on the TEA website for more information about residencies.